 A Crash Course Guide to Essaouira

 Essaouira is perched on a rocky outcrop with a medina that appears at any moment to be beaten back by the sea.
 Yet, after centuries of waves it stands defiantly.
 The city was meant to exist, and the web of winding narrow streets of white and blue have always been.
+There is no shortage of things to do in Essaouira.
 With a history of contrasting influences from African, Arab, Spanish, French, Roman, and Berber it is distinctly its own.
 A laid-back hippy vibe permeates, a buzzing medina remains relevant to locals and tourists, while access to modern comforts are readily available.
 Adding Essaouira to any Moroccan trip itinerary almost appears to be a necessity.
 While traveling we met both Moroccans and travelers who referred to the charms of the wind-swept city.
 So we hopped on the first bus out of Marrakesh to Essaouira.

 That wind is a distinguishing characteristic of Essaouira, and it is nearly constant.
 The city is known as the “wind city of Africa,” and is famous for the numerous kite-surfers seen off the coast.
 It blows in cooler temperatures pushing away the Moroccan heat and sand keeping away the sun-chasers who instead head for the resorts of Agadir, giving Essaouira only more atmosphere.

 Things to do in Essaouira